Stellarend/Tower-of-Fantasy-Guide/README.md

 - Supply Pods
     - Black/purple or gold spherical chests that have very good rewards and XP
     - These are one time use and do not respawn
-    - The rewards scale with your level, so don't open till level 50 which is when you can get SSR gear
+    - The rewards scale with your level and grant massive amounts of XP, so don't open until the level cap is removed
-    - Once you do hit level 50, sign into [ToF map tracker](https://tower-of-fantasy-map.appsample.com) to track which supply pods you've opened
+    - Once you are opening all of them, sign into [ToF map tracker](https://tower-of-fantasy-map.appsample.com) to track which supply pods you've opened
         - Not doing so will be VERY painful
 - Inventory Boxes
     - This includes Elemental ore shard, Matrix, and Weapon augmentation boxes